open/close all folders

 - LeBlanc, the semi-comic-relief villain from Final Fantasy X-2 uses a metallic version of the fan for both tsukkomi and as a weapon.

 - The Super Smash Bros. games feature the paper fan as a weapon.
 It does measly damage and no knockback, but its attack speed is so high that one can whack an opponent with it infinitely to rack up their damage up extremely quickly.
 Plus, it has high knockback when thrown and always sends the target upward, so it's very easy to just whack an enemy for half a minute with no escape then throw the fan at them for an easy kill.
 This is known as "fantrapping".
+The fan can also instantly break an opponent's shield if used as a smash attack and the shield will break no matter how charged it is.
+Alas, it was removed in Super Smash Bros. for 3DS/Wii U.

 - Mai Shiranui from Fatal Fury and The King of Fighters uses paper fans as both melee and ranged weapons.